2024-2025 Catalog

 Overview

-As a business economics major, you'll learn to think logically to solve problems and use observations and datasets to make important inferences.
-You'll learn to state your ideas clearly and concisely in written assignments and oral presentations.
+As a business economics major, you will learn to think logically to solve problems and use observations and datasets to make important inferences.
+You will learn to state your ideas clearly and concisely in written assignments and oral presentations.
 Learners will also discover how to analyze issues like crime, unemployment, inflation, taxes, sports, and voting behavior using economic tools and methods.

-The Business Economics Major consists of a minimum of 24 credits, which include four (4) required courses and two (2) elective courses in addition to the following BSBA core prerequisite courses: EC-101, EC-102, and statistics (preferably STATS-250).
+The Business Economics Major consists of a minimum of 27 credits, which include five (5) required courses and two (2) elective courses in addition to the following BSBA core prerequisite courses: EC-101 (or EC-103), EC-102, and statistics (preferably STATS-250).

-A cumulative grade point average of at least 2.0 in the Business Economics major and a cumulative grade point average of 2.0 overall must be maintained to graduate.
+A cumulative grade point average of at least 2.0 in the Business Economics major (including the three core prerequisites) and a cumulative grade point average of 2.0 overall must be maintained to graduate.

 The Business Economics Major is offered by the Economics Department in the College of Arts and Sciences.